richardschneider/net-cldr/README.md

     using Makaretu.Globalization;

 The CLDR uses the singleton pattern.
-To access the repository, use `Cldr.Instance`,
+To access the repository, use `Cldr.Instance`.

 Ensure that the latest version of the  CLDR is installed.
+This will download the latest published release from [unicode.org](http://www.unicode.org/Public/cldr/latest), if required.

     var version = Cldr.Instance.DownloadLatestAsync().Result;
     Console.WriteLine($"Using CLDR {version}");